phlex-ruby/phlex.fun/guide/first-component.md

   <a class="card-action" href="/">Action</a>
 </div>
 ```

 :::

-This seems like it's working, but we actually have a bit of a problem.
-We can't specify a class for
+This seems like it’s working, but we actually have a bit of a problem.
+We can’t specify a class for
 our action button without overriding the class provided in the `action` method.
 Any custom class or
 classes we provide will clobber the default `card-action` class.
 Phlex provides a helper method to help
 us deal with this situation called `mix`.
 It mixes attributes together, and is aware of token lists.
-Let's update our `action` method to use `mix`:
+Let’s update our `action` method to use `mix`:

 ```ruby
 def action(**attributes, &)